oalmelid/docker-demo/README.md

 ```bash
 docker build . -t <choose-your-own-container-name>
 ```
+The above command causes docker to read the Dockerfile in the current directory (the `.` above references the current directory).
+Docker then pulls the `python:3.8` container and executes the provided commands inside of it.
+At the end, docker stores a container image in your local cache for further use.

 You should be able to list your built and downloaded containers by running
 ```bash
 docker images